pishoyg/coptic/README.md

 - We have a strong bias for Python over Bash.
 Use Bash if you expect the number of lines of code of an equivalent Python piece to be significantly more.

+- We use TypeScript for static site logic.
+It then gets transpiled to JavaScript by running `make ts_transpile`.
+We don't write JavaScript directly.

-- We started using JavaScript for static web content, and we expect to make a similar platform-specific expansion into another territory for the app.
+- We expect to make a similar platform-specific expansion into another territory for the app.

 - In the past, we voluntarily used Java (for an archived project).
 Won't happen again!
-We also used VBA and JS for Microsoft Excel and Google Sheet macros, because they were required by the platform (but those pieces are also archived at the moment).
+We also used VBA and JS for Microsoft Excel and Google Sheet macros (also archived at the moment) because they were required by the platform.

 - It is desirable to strike a balance between the benefits of focusing on a small number of languages, and the different powers that different language can